-PNM Contents Checklist PNOM N/A Mark "FOR OFFICIAL USE ONLY", when applicable, at the bottom of the FNOM FINIVI IN/A outside of the front cover (if there is one), the title page, the first page, and the outside of the back cover (if there is one) pursuant to DOD Manual 5200.1, Vol 4, Enclosure 3, 2.c.(3)(b).
-The contracting officer shall include a "Source Selection Information" legend when applicable pursuant to FAR 2.101 and 3.104.
-Refer to DFARS PGI 215.406-3(11)(A) for documents uploaded into CBAR.
-1. Subject a.
-Contractor name, division or group and location b.
-Contract or RFP Number (as applicable include modification number) DT A c.
-Item or service acquired NA d.
-Delivery and/or Period of Performance 2.
-Introductory summary T a.
-Date (s) of Negotiation and Agreement NA b.
-Contract action type (new contract, supplemental agreement, etc.) NA c.
-Tabular summary of cost, FCCOM, profit or fee and price: (1) Proposed and objective positions NA (2) Proposed, objective and considered negotiated positions NA (3) Separate summaries for options, etc. (4) Fee or profit rate for each position (5) Award fee pool for each position (as applicable) Ceiling price and percentage for each position (as applicable for cost contracts) (6) Contract type for each position (FFP, FP/EPA, CPFF, CPAF, etc.) d.
-Approval authority (1) Approval authority (2) Approval date, meeting date (s), and participants (3) Limitations and specific approving authority conditions 3.
-Details -1 a.
-Item or service identification: (1) Quantity and type (2) Previous buys for the same or similar items (A) Date (s) of recent buys NA (B) Quantity NA (C) Contract type NA NA (C) Contract type (D) Prior unit or total prices (target and finals if applicable and available: document separately recurring and nonrecurring costs) NA (E) Current unit or CLIN prices (may attach) with name of item, NSN, 1 NA part number, quantities, etc., as applicable (document separately recurring INA nonrecurring costs) nonecouring costs)
+PNM Contents Checklist PNOM PNM N/A

+FINOIVI FINIVI IN/A

+Mark "FOR OFFICIAL USE ONLY", when applicable, at the bottom of the outside of the front cover (if there is one), the title page, the first page, and

+the outside of the back cover (if there is one) pursuant to DOD Manual 5200.1, Vol 4, Enclosure 3, 2.c.(3)(b).
+The contracting officer shall include a

+"Source Selection Information" legend when applicable pursuant to FAR

+2.101 and 3.104.
+Refer to DFARS PGI 215.406-3(11)(A) for documents

+uploaded into CBAR.

+1. Subject

+a.
+Contractor name, division or group and location 1

+The state of the s

+b.
+Contract or RFP Number (as applicable include modification number) 3.7.4

+c.
+Item or service acquired NA

+d.
+Delivery and/or Period of Performance

+2. Introductory summary

+a.
+Date (s) of Negotiation and Agreement NA

+b.
+Contract action type (new contract, supplemental agreement, etc.) NA

+c.
+Tabular summary of cost, FCCOM, profit or fee and price:

+(1) Proposed and objective positions NA

+(2) Proposed, objective and considered negotiated positions NA

+(3) Separate summaries for options, etc.

+(4) Fee or profit rate for each position

+(5) Award fee pool for each position (as applicable) Ceiling price and

+percentage for each position (as applicable for cost contracts)

+(6) Contract type for each position (FFP, FP/EPA, CPFF, CPAF, etc.)

+d.
+Approval authority

+(1) Approval authority

+(2) Approval date, meeting date (s), and participants

+(3) Limitations and specific approving authority conditions

+3. Details 1

+a.
+Item or service identification:

+(1) Quantity and type

+(2) Previous buys for the same or similar items

+(A) Date (s) of recent buys NA

+(B) Quantity NA NA

+NA

+(C) Contract type (D) Prior unit or total priors (torset and finals if applicable and available)

+(D) Prior unit or total prices (target and finals if applicable and available: NA

+document separately recurring and nonrecurring costs) (E) Current unit or CLIN prices (may attach) with name of item, NSN, NIA

+part number, quantities, etc., as applicable (document separately recurring NA

+nonrecurring costs)